 Beat in the egg, milk, and vanilla (Panel #3, above), and then add in the dry ingredients (Panel #4).
 Add the peanut butter chips and chocolate chips by hand.
 Don’t over mix!

 Use a medium cookie scoop (#30 or #40) to scoop one and half to two tablespoon balls of cookie dough onto your cookie sheet lined with parchment paper or a silicone mat.
 The cookies on the cookie sheet pictured below are going into the freezer for future baking.
-If you’re baking your peanut butter cookies right away, you’ll want to space the cookie balls further apart.
+If you’re baking your peanut butter cookies right away, you’ll want to space the cookie balls at least two inches apart.

 Yes.
 Unbaked drop cookies freeze perfectly.
 Just scoop cookie balls onto a baking sheet so they are close but not touching.
 Put the sheet into the freezer overnight and then transfer the cookie balls to a freezer bag for 3 to 6 months.
 Bake at the same temperature for a minute or so longer than specified.

 Wheat flour has been associated with outbreaks of enteric bacteria like Salmonella and E. coli.
 So the FDA says not to eat raw flour, even after home treatment.
 Although almond flour doesn’t have the same risk, this cookie dough does have raw egg, which is of course also associated with risk for food-borne infections.
 Read more here about other surprising hazards in the kitchen.

 Almond flour is made from ground, blanched almonds, so it will taste just like almonds.
 You won’t notice any difference in these peanut butter cookies, but you might in cookies or other baked goods that have more subtle flavors.

 Love this recipe?
 Please leave a 5-heart 💜💜💜💜💜 rating in the recipe card below.
 Let me know how much you loved it, or any problems you had, in the comments section further down.